davidscholberg/irkbot/README.md

 ## Irkbot

 Irkbot is a modular IRC bot written in [Go](https://golang.org/) using the [go-ircevent](https://github.com/thoj/go-ircevent) library.
+The main goal of this project is to create an IRC bot whose functionality can easily be extended through modules written in pure Go (see [Module development](#module-development)).

 ### Get